National Park Service: Special divisions

-Other special NPS divisions include the Archeology Program, Historic American Buildings Survey, National Register of Historic Places, National Natural Landmarks, the Rivers, Trails and Conservation Assistance Program, the Challenge Cost Share Program, the Federal Lands to Parks, the Hydropower Relicensing Program, the Land and Water Conservation Fund, the National Trails System, the Partnership Wild and Scenic Rivers Program, and the Natural Sounds and Night Skies Division.
+Other special NPS divisions include the Archeology Program, Historic American Buildings Survey, National Register of Historic Places, National Natural Landmarks, the Rivers, Trails and Conservation Assistance Program, the Challenge Cost Share Program, the Federal Lands to Parks, the Hydropower Relicensing Program, the Land and Water Conservation Fund, the National Trails System, the Partnership Wild and Scenic Rivers Program, Natural Sounds and Night Skies Division., and the Historic Preservation Training Center (HPTC).

+There is also an Investigative Services Branch (ISB), based at NPS headquarters in Washington, D.C. which has personnel distributed among the parks.

 Centers

-The NPS operates four archeology-related centers: Harpers Ferry Center in Harpers Ferry, West Virginia, the Midwest Archeological Center in Lincoln, Nebraska, the Southeast Archeological Center in Tallahassee, Florida and the Western Archeological and Conservation Center in Tucson, Arizona.
-The Harpers Ferry Center specializes in interpretive media development and object conservation.
-The other three focus to various degrees on archaeological research and museum object curation and conservation.
+The NPS operates four archaeology-related centers: Harpers Ferry Center, in Harpers Ferry, West Virginia; the Midwest Archeological Center, in Lincoln, Nebraska; the Southeast Archeological Center, in Tallahassee, Florida; and the Western Archeological and Conservation Center, in Tucson, Arizona.
+The Harpers Ferry Center specializes in developing interpretive media and in conserving objects.
+The others focus to various degrees on archaeological research and the curation and conservation of museum objects.

-National Park Service training centers include the Horace Albright Training Center, Grand Canyon; Stephen Mather Training Center, Harpers Ferry, West Virginia; Historic Preservation Training Center, Frederick, Maryland and Capital Training Center, Washington, D.C.
+National Park Service training centers include the Horace Albright Training Center, Grand Canyon; the Stephen Mather Training Center, Harpers Ferry, West Virginia; the Historic Preservation Training Center, Frederick, Maryland; and the Capital Training Center, Washington, D.C.

-The Submerged Resources Center is the unit responsible for inventory and evaluation of submerged resources throughout the National Park system.
-The SRC is based out of the Intermountain Region's headquarters in Lakewood, Colorado.
+The Submerged Resources Center catalogues and evaluates submerged resources in the National Park system.
+The SRC's headquarters are at the Intermountain Region's headquarters, in Lakewood, Colorado.

-The National Center for Preservation Technology and Training, located in Natchitoches, Louisiana, conducts research and training in the fields of archeology, architecture, landscape architecture and materials conservation.
+The National Center for Preservation Technology and Training, in Natchitoches, Louisiana, conducts research and training in archaeology, architecture, landscape architecture, and materials conservation.